Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 Find out more get a quick feeling for the skills.

-Whizz through the skills pages now or make a note to do it soon, so they will be in the back of your mind working away at what you need and how you improve at
+Whizz through the skills pages now or make a note to do it soon, so they will be in the back of your mind working away at what you need and how you become good at

-Again, individual skills are the most important part of how to play rugby.
+Again, individual skills are the most important part of playing rugby.

 You can learn "rugby moves" or "rugby plays" in next to no time - but what`s the point if you can`t catch the ball every time, or make the catchable pass?